com-480-data-visualization/AOE/README.md

 The supplementary dataset incorporates information on astronauts from NASA, Roscosmos, and various fan-based sources up to January 15, 2020.
 It offers insights into astronauts' names, genders, birthdates, nationalities, military statuses, and selection programs, alongside mission-specific details like shuttle names and EVA durations.
 The details make the work more interesting.

-The second supplementary dataset from NASA's Open Data Portal focuses on extra-vehicular activity (EVA) for the U.S. and Russia.
-This includes 371 entries detailing spacewalks, with information on EVA numbers, countries, crew, vehicles, dates, durations, and purposes.

-When looking at the historical background, the primary dataset also reflects the influence of U.S. President John F. Kennedy's vision for space exploration.
-Kennedy's enterprising goal, articulated in the early 1960s, aimed to land a man on the Moon and return him safely to Earth before the end of the decade.
-This vision directly responded to the Soviet Union's early space achievements and significantly accelerated the U.S. space program, marking a critical moment in the Space Race.